 Frontier Co-Op began offering Fair Trade Certified teas in the 2000s and introduced the first Fair Trade Certified spices to the US then too.
 They’ve long published a Sustainability Report, helping improve transparency and accountability, and they have even established a Simply Organic Scholarship at the University of California Santa Cruz Center for Agroecology and Sustainable Food Systems.
 The Co-Op has built schools and wells and other infrastructure in Madagascar and Vietnam and has donated more than a million dollars over the years to various socially responsible projects.

-Frontier Co-Op offer a wide range of green teas, including Organic Bancha Leaf Green Tea, fruit flavored green tea, matcha green tea, Sencha green tea, kukicha twig roasted green tea, Gunpowder and Genmaicha green tea, chai green tea, Young Hyson Green Tea, and Earl Grey green tea, as well as some decaffeinated options.
+Frontier Co-Op offers a wide range of green teas, including Organic Bancha Leaf Green Tea, fruit-flavored green tea, matcha green tea, Sencha green tea, kukicha twig roasted green tea, Gunpowder and Genmaicha green tea, chai green tea, Young Hyson Green Tea, and Earl Grey green tea, as well as some decaffeinated options.
 Their sources include India, China, and Japan.

 Highlights: Long-established Direct Trade tea company using compostable and recyclable packaging for their mostly certified organic teas.

-Rishi Tea have been around since 1997, earned USDA Organic certification in 2002, and are a Direct Trade importer of organic teas and botanicals.
+Rishi Tea has been around since 1997, earned USDA Organic certification in 2002, and is a Direct Trade importer of organic teas and botanicals.
 This means that they cultivate and maintain long-term relationships with growers to help encourage ecologically sustainable gardens with fair compensation for those partners.

 Around 95% of Rishi Tea’s products are now certified organic and the company offers both loose leaf tea and tea in sachets.
 They introduced the sachets in 2013 after a long search for an environmentally friendly tea bag that was compostable, BPA-free, and perfect for tea infusions.